ARMmbed/Debugging-docs/Docs/Debugging/vscode.md

 ![Running the debugger](Images/vscode5.PNG)

-<span class="tips">**Tip:** You can use the Debug Console to interact with the device over GDB and use functionality not exposed in the UI.
+<span class="tips">**Tip:** You can use the Debug Console to interact with the device over GDB and use functionality the UI does not expose.
 For example, to see the registers, type `-exec info registers`.
 To put a watch on a memory location, type `-exec watch *0xdeadbeef`.</span>